-Ultram is the brand name for tramadol, a narcotic-like pain reliever that can be habit-forming and lead to dependence.
-Ultram is used to treat moderate to severe pain and its extended-release version manages around-the-clock pain.
-Developing an Ultram addiction means you will likely need to seek help with detox to ensure safety and minimize the suffering of withdrawal.
 Waismann Method® is a leader in the field of opiate detox and knows most people don’t set out to become addicted.
 Prescription narcotics are known to cause habituation for those who take them for extended periods.
 Our Ultram rehab is safe, effective, and thorough in its approach to painkiller detox.
-The focus of rehabs can vary greatly with some offering help for physical issues related to addiction.
+The focus of rehabs can vary significantly, with some offering help for physical issues related to addiction.
 Others may treat only the psychological aspects.
-Some base their programs on religion, while Waismann Method bases its procedure on medicine and science.
+Some base their programs on religion, while Waismann Method establishes its procedure on medicine and science.
 We’ve perfected our in-hospital procedure over the last decade and have treated thousands of people like you from across the world.

 Our programs are individualized because we know you have a unique set of needs and concerns.
-Other rapid detox programs have tried to emulate our procedure but don’t measure up when it comes to safety, around-the-clock monitoring, discretion, and withdrawal management.
+Other rapid detox programs have tried to emulate our procedure but don’t measure up for safety, around-the-clock monitoring, discretion, and withdrawal management.
 Patients can be opiate-free in 2 to 4 days, our required hospital stay.
 Our anesthesia-assisted procedure takes less than two hours and uses intravenous medications to cleanse Ultram from patients’ opiate receptors.
-This accelerates the withdrawal phase and patients awake from light sedation without awareness they experienced withdrawal.
+This accelerates the withdrawal phase, and patients awake from light sedation without awareness they experienced withdrawal.
 The prospect of avoiding a painful withdrawal gives our patients the hope they’ve desperately been searching for.

-Waismann Method doctors perform Ultram detoxification in a number of different medical processes, based on each patient’s specific needs.
+Waismann Method doctors perform Ultram detoxification in several medical processes based on each patient’s specific needs.
 Our multi-board certified medical director can offer such individualized care because we thoroughly evaluate each patient.
 Our full-service accredited hospital stay also includes pre-testing to rule out underlying medical conditions that can influence the safety and results of detox.
-Waismann Method operated in a full-service JCAHO hospital staffed with a number of medical specialists available to assess and consult.
-These additional medical resources are necessary to ensure the safest and most effective Ultram detox available
+Waismann Method operated in a full-service JCAHO hospital staffed with several medical specialists available to assess and consult.
+These additional medical resources are necessary to ensure the safest and most effective Ultram detox available.

-We approach opiate addiction with complete compassion and we treat the person as well as the problem.
-We won’t label you an addict for life or make you attend meetings or therapy sessions indefinitely.
-We know you can and will regain control over your life without returning to past behaviors.
-We recognize Ultram addiction as a central nervous system disorder caused by continuous opiate intake.
-Many other programs view it as a result of bad choices or personal weakness.
-We don’t believe everyone should be treated for Ultram addiction in exactly the same way.
-Our medical approach to Ultram rehab focuses on the mind-body connection, nutrition, exercise, recreation, communication, relaxation, and balance for the return to school, work, and social life.
+The Waismann team doesn’t believe everyone should be treated for Ultram addiction in precisely the same way.
+Our medical approach to Ultram rehab focuses on the mind-body connection, nutrition, exercise, recreation, communication, relaxation, and balance to return to school, work, and social life.
 We also offer our Domus Retreat transitional living facility for those patients who want to extend recovery services.
 These include massage, biofeedback, and group and individual counseling.